gbMichelle/tkFileBrowser/README.rst

 - tkfilebrowser 2.4.0
     * Make returned paths not absolute.
-    * added aliases askdirectory & askdirectories for functions askopendirname & askopendirnames
+    * Added aliases askdirectory & askdirectories for functions askopendirname & askopendirnames.
+    * Made it so that only / and user mounts get displayed on linux.

 - Changes below were made by the original author Juliette Monsel: